citp/privacy-policy-historical/c/co/cos/costabingo.com.md

 #### Information about us

-Cassava Enterprises (Gibraltar) Limited Suite 601/701 Europort, Gibraltar
+Cassava Enterprises (Gibraltar) Limited/888 UK Limited/Virtual Digital Services Limited (as applicable) Suite 601/701 Europort, Gibraltar.

 This Privacy Policy is subject to change, so please check it regularly.
 We reserve the right to amend or modify this Privacy Policy at any time and in response to changes in applicable data protection and privacy legislation.
 In the event the Purposes change, we will notify you as soon as possible and, where required, seek your consent where such notification relates to a new additional purpose for processing.